ondrejbouda/php7backport/README.md

     return isset($foo) ? $foo : ($one > $two ?
 1 : ($one < $two ? -1 : 0));
 }
 ```

+## What is missing?

+* Unicode Codepoint Escape Syntax
+* Closure call() Method
+* Filtered unserialize()
+* IntlChar Class
+* Expectations
+* Group use Declarations
+* Generator Return Expressions
+* Generator Delegation

+and other features...
+Some of them are not trivial to implement.